Delvison/idea/docs/mysql.md

 #Getting Started with MySQL#

 This section is meant to introduce basic usage of MySQL.
 MySQL is a database software system that runs on a machine.
 One instance of MySQL can have multiple databases.
 One database can have multiple tables.
-One table can have multiple rows.
+One table can have multiple rows and columns.
 Here, we will see how to log in to MySQL and how to create a database, create a table within a database, and how to add data and query data from a table.

+##Installing MySQL##

+Ubuntu users can install MySQL with the following command:

+        sudo apt-get install mysql-client mysql-server

 ##Logging into MySQL##